Power outage hits parts of Disneyland in California

 Disneyland's Twitter account said that the park was only accepting guests for re-entry.
 Earlier Wednesday it said that the park was very busy.

 "We have experienced a power outage near Mickey's Toontown and Fantasyland.
-We are working diligently to restore power to the affected areas as soon as possible," the park said on Twitter.
+We are working diligently to restore power to the affected areas as soon as possible," the park said on Twitter Wednesday afternoon.

 A spokesperson for Anaheim police and fire said the power outage at Disneyland was localized and not related to a city public utility, and that there were no calls for assistance from the departments.